 Getting your van on the road in Ireland can be a long process.
 In this blog, Insure My Van put together a step-by-step Van Driver Guide to walk you through what needs to be done to get behind the wheel of your van quickly and cost-effectively.
 We cover everything from buying your first van to getting the best value van insurance on the market.

 Deciding to lease or buy a van | Van Driver Guide

 If you’re on the hunt for a new van, you might be contemplating a variety of options.
 The most popular choice people must make is whether to lease or buy your new van.
 When you buy a van, it means you need to have the disposable income in its entirety immediately.
 So, this either means applying for a loan or forking up the cash.
 The benefit of buying a van is that it belongs to you, and you can make any upgrades or modifications to it.
 It is also an asset.
-When leasing a vehicle however, you do not own it.
+When leasing a van in Ireland however, you do not own it.
 Instead, you pay a monthly fee for the privilege of using the van.
 However, with leasing options you can pay a lump sum at the end of the term in order to purchase the van outright.